rsubtil/godot-blurhash/README.md

 > This is the Godot 3.x version.
 For the Godot 4.0 version, check the [main branch](https://github.com/rsubtil/godot-blurhash/tree/main)

+> **Warning**
+>
+> This version is no longer maintained.
+The BlurHash algorithm implementation in GDScript was orders of magnitude slower than the C implementation.
+Therefore, the addon was ported to GDExtension for Godot 4.
+Due to the extra work in maintaining two native addons, I'll not port this version to GDNative.
+If you want to do it, feel free to open a PR or fork this repository.

 The minimum Godot version is 3.5.2 (stable).

 Download this repository and copy the `addons` folder to your project root directory.